gofractally/psibase/doc/psidk/src/concepts/disk-storage.md

 The message that indicates that a user should be billed/refunded for an attempt to perform an upload or download will only be accepted if it comes from another active infrastructure provider.
 Therefore, if an infrastructure provider exits the active set partway through a user-upload, they will be unable to charge the user.
 As long as the IP has a bond sufficient to cover the file upload bandwidth, other producers will still peer the file from it and the file could still be fully uploaded.
 In this case, the user was able to upload the file for free.
 This is not a problem, since there's no way for the user to game this possibility to consistently achieve free uploads.
 If the bond of the former active infrastructure provider is insufficient to cover the bandwidth, the file upload will have failed to propagate on the network, but the user also will not have incurred any cost, so they must simply try the upload again with an active IP.

-### Legality
+### Blacklists

-An active IP with a valid file (the file hash matches its declared CID) must keep a file pinned, regardless of origin. <span style="color:red"> Are there legal issues here?
-An IP may require the right to blacklist certain content.</span>
+An active IP with a valid file (the file hash matches its declared CID) should keep a file pinned, regardless of origin.
+If an IP is compelled by the legal requirements of their jurisdiction to blacklist some content, then they may do so by adding a CID to a blacklist.
+The blacklist is an IP-specific on-chain list of CIDs for which the IP will not request any peering from others and will not provide even if requested for download.
+Of course, if valid content is blacklisted then the community has the right and the ability to remove the IP from the active set.

 # Conclusion